Sharmila Bhattacharya

-Sharmila Bhattacharya is an Indian-American scientist who works as the Chief Scientist for Astrobionics and head of the Biomodel Performance and Behavior laboratory at NASA Ames Research Center.
-She is the Subject Matter Expert of the US Senate Committee on Commerce, Science and Transportation and the Principal Investigator for Biomodel Performance Laboratory of Space Biosciences Division of NASA Ames Research Center.
+Sharmila Bhattacharya is an Indian-American scientist who works as the chief scientist for astrobionics and head of the Biomodel Performance and Behavior laboratory at NASA Ames Research Center.
+She is the subject matter expert of the US Senate Committee on Commerce, Science and Transportation and the principal investigator for Biomodel Performance Laboratory of Space Biosciences Division of NASA Ames Research Center.
 She was part of a project which sent fruit flies into space to study human illnesses and to study the effects of space radiation, both which will help space explorers.
 She has received the Ames Honor Award the successful launch of the MVP-Fly-01 experiment, 2018, NASA Exceptional Scientific Achievement Medal, 2018, etc.

 Early life and education

-Sharmila Bhattacharya was born in Lagos, Nigeria to Indian parents and grew up Kolkata.
+Sharmila Bhattacharya was born in Lagos, Nigeria, to Bengali Indian parents and grew up Kolkata.
 She lived on Park Street.
 Her father, Sukhdeb Bhattacharya, was an Indian Airlines pilot.

 Sharmila Bhattacharya did her schooling from La Martiniere for Girls and Loreto House.
 After getting a bachelor's degree in Human Physiology in Presidency College, Kolkata and Biological Chemistry from Wellesley College, she started her career out as an undergraduate research assistant in the biochemistry lab at Princeton University.
-After that she earned her Master's degree and Ph.D. at Princeton University for her research in Molecular Biology, where she studied the signal transduction pathway for the ras oncogene in Saccharomyces cerevisiae.
+After that she earned her master's degree and Ph.D. at Princeton University for her research in Molecular Biology, where she studied the signal transduction pathway for the ras oncogene in Saccharomyces cerevisiae.
 She then went on to do her post-doctoral research at Stanford University in Neurobiology.

 Career

-Soon after completing her research at Stanford she was awarded a job by Lockheed Martin to work at the NASA Ames Research Center.
+Soon after completing her research at Stanford, she was awarded a job by Lockheed Martin to work at the NASA Ames Research Center.
 She was the principal investigator for the space shuttle flight experiment, Fungal Pathogenesis, Tumorigenesis, and Effects of Host Immunity in Space (FIT), which flew on STS-121 on July 4, 2006.

-She was later promoted to the spot of Chief Scientist for Astrobionics at the NASA Ames Research Center.
+She was later promoted to the spot of chief scientist for astrobionics at the NASA Ames Research Center.
 Her research at NASA has involved studying immune system changes during spaceflight and the effects of radiation and altered gravity on living systems.

-Sharmila was also the Lecturer of Neurobiology in University of California, Santa Cruz in the year of 1998.
+Sharmila was also the lecturer of neurobiology in University of California, Santa Cruz in 1998.
 She was the lead scientist on several projects of NASA Ames Research Center.